TedHusted/awake/awake.md/awake.md

 Kang: Is the room secure?

 Sun: Yes, we can talk freely.
-The building just ran a check myself, and there was a manual sweep this morning.

-Sun: First, are you having any trouble maintaining your cover as Terran Vice Ministers?
+The building just ran a check, and there was a manual sweep this morning. — First, are you having any trouble maintaining your cover as Terran Vice Ministers?

 Kang: No. Our originals spent little time away from work.
-Workplace relationships are shallow.
 Their family life is almost non-existent.
 Replacing the three humans has been effortless.

-Sun: It was even easier for you and I, Ji-woo, since our originals were unmarried. — From the meeting invitation, I take it that Taedong did not question our plan to utilize China.”
+Sun: It was even easier for you and I, Ji-woo, since our originals were unmarried. — From the meeting invitation, I take it that Taedong did not challenge our plan to utilize China.”

-Ki: To convince the Supreme Leader, we need to provide hard data to backup our projections of the number of bots we can export to China.
+Ki: To convince the Supreme Leader, we need to provide hard data to backup our projections of the number of units we can export to China.

 Sun: I can manufacture the data we need, and it will be accepted as fact. — To meet our goals, we will need more resources than we can buy from the black market.
-We have our own Omnibot army to finish in addition to supplying China with workers.
+We have our own Omnibot army to prepare in addition to supplying China with workers.

-Choi: Is it time to move on the Vanir and use Elyseum as our staging ground?
+Choi: Is it time to move on the Vanir and use Elysium as our staging ground?

+###

+From beyond the poles, a low buzzing sound cracks the icy silence of the Antarctic permafrost.

+A swarm of dark objects appears over the horizon.
+Fanning out in a grid pattern, streams of pin points streak into the ground here and there, disappearing from sight.

+Beneath ground, the minuscule objects flow into the Elysium ventilation system.
+Some band together to create air-tight barriers in the ducts.
+Others continue on, streaming into the outpost.
+Once inside, the objects swirl like whirlwinds, transforming into battle bots.

+Klaxons sound.
+Hallway doors slam shut, separating the invaders.
+Some of the battle bots transform rifles into torches and go to work on the doors.

+Just before her office explodes, Phoebe sends a frantic message by ansible to Othala, the Vanir homeworld orbiting Zeta Reticuli:

+“Terra has fallen!”

 ----